-Hardwoods come from broad-leaved trees (deciduous trees that drop their leaves every year and produce seeds) whereas softwoods come from conifer tress (trees that have needles and do not produce seeds)
+Hardwoods come from broad-leaved trees (deciduous trees that drop their leaves every year and produce seeds) whereas softwoods come from conifer trees (trees that have needles and do notproduce seeds).

 Hardwood trees are very slow growing trees compared to softwood trees, this tends to make them produce dense wood.
 Items made from hardwoods are more likely to withstand years of wear and tear.
 However not all hardwoods are always hard, poplar and basswood are examples of these.

 Hard woods are usually much darker in colour and soft woods are usually lighter.